-Department Project al Governmer sset Manager Division Directorate Gallery Gallery 3 Year Theme Description of Opp oortunities Year 0 (2019) Raising awareness Asset management is a team sport rec the organization.
-In 2019, the City is do and bringing them forward to Council.
-Roadmap, AM Policy and AM Strategy eveloping key documents This includes the AM Year 1 (2020) Building the base Following the successful launch of the Council adoption and the annual budg asset management will be set by estak responsibilities within the asset manag initiating data management opportuni risk framework.
-The opportunities in Y guided by the Policy, Vision and Roadr Zero. et process, a solid base for olishing roles and gement framework and ities, as well as a corporate 'ear One and onward will be Year 2 (2021) Asset performance During Year Two of the AM Roadmap, be determined using a standardized m expected level of service in order to es evidence-based service and capital pla ethodology, along with the stablish a baseline for Year 3 (2022) Asset management plans In Year Three there will be a continued contribute to asset management pract update of the asset management plan incorporate the practices and informa tices, and a comprehensive s will be undertaken to Year 4 (2023) Integration with demand management In Year Four, master planning will be u pictures of service and asset requirem develop asset management plans acro enhance those completed with validat ents.
-Work will continue to oss all City assets and to Year 5 (2024) Operations and recalibration In Year Five, focus will shift towards m and the Roadmap implementation will recalibrated based on new information l be reviewed and
+Year Theme Description of Opportunities Year 0 (2019) Raising awareness Asset management is a team sport requiring broad support across the organization.
+In 2019, the City is developing key documents and bringing them forward to Council.
+This includes the AM Roadmap, AM Policy and AM Strategy and Vision.
+Year 1 (2020) Building the base Following the successful launch of the AM Roadmap through Council adoption and the annual budget process, a solid base for asset management will be set by establishing roles and responsibilities within the asset management framework and initiating data management opportunities, as well as a corporate risk framework.
+The opportunities in Year One and onward will be guided by the Policy, Vision and Roadmap established during Year Zero.
+Year 2 (2021) Asset performance During Year Two of the AM Roadmap, the condition of assets will be determined using a standardized methodology, along with the expected level of service in order to establish a baseline for evidence-based service and capital planning.
+Year 3 (2022) Asset management plans In Year Three there will be a continued focus on opportunities that contribute to asset management practices, and a comprehensive update of the asset management plans will be undertaken to incorporate the practices and information from preceding years.
+Year 4 (2023) Integration with demand management In Year Four, master planning will be undertaken to complete the pictures of service and asset requirements.
+Work will continue to develop asset management plans across all City assets and to enhance those completed with validated asset strategies.
+Year 5 (2024) Operations and recalibration In Year Five, focus will shift towards maintenance improvements and the Roadmap implementation will be reviewed and recalibrated based on new information.